Mylossoma

 Mylossoma is a genus of serrasalmids from tropical and subtropical South America, including the basins of the Amazon, Orinoco, Lake Maracaibo and Paraguay-Paraná.
 These common fish are found both in main river sections and floodplains.
 They support important fisheries and based on a review by IBAMA, they are the seventh most caught fish by weight in the Brazilian Amazon.
 They primarily feed on plant material such as seeds and fruits (to a lesser extent invertebrates), and in their ecology they generally resemble the larger tambaqui (Colossoma macropomum).
 Mylossoma reach up to 28.5 cm in length and 1 kg in weight.

+Fossil remains are known from the Middle Miocene-aged Pebas Formation of Peru.

 Species

 There are currently 5 recognized species in this genus: